Are you an adviser? Go to Unbiased Pro

 • A stakeholder pension may have slightly higher management fees than a SIPP - if you select many funds.

-• A stakeholder pension might deliver lower growth, but might also expose you to less risk (depending on the assets held in a comparable SIPP).
+• A stakeholder pension may deliver lower growth, but may also expose you to less risk (depending on the assets held in a comparable SIPP).

 Despite these differences, a stakeholder pension works broadly in the same way as any other defined contribution pension scheme.